 While the root causes of supply chain performance issues often lie with weaknesses in strategy and/or network design, that’s not always the case.

-If your supply chain strategy has been well considered and is aligned with business goals, and your distribution network is designed to meet the strategy, some of the problems in the list above might well have discrete causes that can be directly addressed.
+If your supply chain strategy is well considered and aligned with business goals, and your distribution network is designed to meet the strategy, some of the problems in the list above might well have discrete causes that you can address directly.
 For example, supplier performance issues can cause problems with inventory, order fill; on-time delivery performance and customer-order lead times.

 4. Supply Chain Costs